 When To Visit India – Summary

-North: Generally October to March, but avoid Christmas/New Year in Agra and Rajasthan.
+- North India: Generally October to March, but avoid Christmas & New Year in Agra and Rajasthan.
 To the far north, the best time is May to September.

 Note: These 2 major nationwide festivals are very busy times for travel: Ganesh Chaturthi (August/September) and Diwali/Deepavali (October/November).